mikbe/commandable/README.markdown

 ## Status

-2011-03-17 - Final testing and building the example app.
-You could use it now, it's in feature freeze except for adding the example app (Widget).
+2011-03-18 - Final testing and building the example app.
+I'd wait to use it till I finish the example app.
+I'm finding new use cases as I do this and correcting some omissions of logic.

+## Principle of Least Surprise

+I've tried to honestly follow the theory of the principle of least surprise so it should just work like you would expect it to.

 ## Requirements ##